 Studio and Exhibition Tour in Tijuana, MX

-Join Medium for a full day visiting artist’s studios and exhibition spaces in Tijuana, Mexico on Sunday, April 28, 2024.
-The tour is a ticketed event and is discounted for members of Medium Photo and can be bundled with a VIP Pass.
-The trip is a wonderful opportunity to explore the diverse cultural scene happening in the city of Tijuana, and learn about artists and organizations working in northern Mexico.
+Join Medium for a full day visiting artist’s studios and exhibition spaces in Tijuana, Mexico on Sunday, March 23, 2025.
+The tour is a ticketed event and is discounted for members of Medium Photo and is included with VIP Passes.
+The trip is a wonderful opportunity to explore the diverse photography community in the city of Tijuana, and learn about artists and organizations working in northern Mexico.

-The cost of this day trip is $150 and includes all transportation from Old Town San Diego.
-Participants must have a valid Passport, confirmed prior to boarding the bus on April 28.
-Registration is available at the Marriott Courtyard Old Town.
+The cost of this day trip is $150 and includes all transportation from Barrio Logan.
+Participants must have a valid Passport, confirmed prior to boarding the bus on March 23.

 San Diego > Tijuana > San Diego

-This one day event originates from the Marriott Courtyard Hotel in Old Town, where we’ll begin a full day in Tijuana.
-We’ll make four stops throughout the city, visiting Angulo Galeria, artist Ingrid Hernandez, and a special exhibition tour led by Liliana Hueso of her solo exhibition at CECUT.
-The bus trip includes a stop for lunch at the unique Telefonica Gastropark, offering a wide range of food from vegan to traditional meat dishes.
+This one day event originates from Bread & Salt in San Diego’s Barrio Logan neighborhood, where we’ll begin a full day in Tijuana.
+We’ll make four stops throughout the city, visiting two artist studios and a tour of the currents exhibitions at CECUT.
+The bus trip includes a break for lunch at Telefonica Gastropark, offering a wide range of food from vegan to seafood and traditional meat dishes.

 Registered participants must carry a valid passport (with at least 3 months before expiration) and assume all personal liability associated with international travel.
-At the end of the tour (approximately 6:30 pm) we will be dropped off at Marriott Courtyard Hotel in Old Town San Diego.
+At the end of the tour (approximately 6:30 pm) we will be dropped off at Bread & Salt in Barrio Logan.

 Border wait times can be unpredictable and we cannot guarantee the arrival time based on northbound border traffic.
 Please plan your travel and personal schedule accordingly.